JoshW415/stats220/README.md

 # stats220
 *This is the first time I have used markdown.*

-## This is made for a stastics project in March 2023
+## This is made for a statistics project I am doing as of March 2023

-### Here are some of the things I am learning and practising
+### Here are some of the things that I am learning and practising

 * Italics
 * Bold